 Wild Ravagers will be able to apply gash, regardless if they’re alpha or not, and it will deal a percentage of your health as damage over time while slowing you down as well.

-This is why you will have to bola them and not get close to them.
-To tank the hits that you take while you utilize bolas, you should tame a mid-level raptor.
+It is why you will have to bola them and not get close to them.
+To tank the hits you take while you utilize bolas, you should tame a mid-level raptor.

-Ravagers will react more fiercely than raptors once you bola them, they tend to run away after become loose.
-If you bola the alpha, the rest may have an increase chance at escaping once they’ve been bola-ed for long.
+Ravagers react more fiercely than raptors once you bola them; they tend to run away after getting loose.
+If you bola the alpha, the rest may have an increased chance at escaping once they’ve been bola-ed for long.
 Eventually, though, they will come at you, which is why you should have enough bolas ready.